pbv-public/partner-sdk-nodejs/README.md

 callback with a standard 200 (OK) response.
 If it does not, we will attempt to retry sending this request later (up to some maximum number of attempts).

-The HTTP POST body will contain JSON which looks like this:
+The HTTP POST body will contain JSON which looks like this (depending on which data is enabled for your API key, only some of these fields may be present):

 ```json
 {